configcat/docs/website/docs/sdk-reference/unreal.md

 ## Polling Modes

 The _ConfigCat SDK_ supports 3 different polling mechanisms to acquire the setting values from _ConfigCat_.
-After latest setting values are downloaded, they are stored in the internal cache then all `getValue()` calls are served from there.
+After latest setting values are downloaded, they are stored in the internal cache then all `GetValue()` calls are served from there.
 With the following polling modes, you can customize the SDK to best fit to your application's lifecycle.
 [More about polling modes.](/advanced/caching/)

 ### Auto polling (default)